lindegroup/autopkgr/README.md

     ![MakeCatalogs Override](doc-images/makecatalogs_override.png)

 1. That's it!
 You only need to create that override once.
-Make sure to check the box to include the MakeCatalogs.munki in your schedule.
-It will no longer be included automatically.
+AutoPkgr will automatically add the MakeCatalogs.munki recipe to the end of your recipe list and keep it there.
+You do not have to check the box to include the MakeCatalogs.munki in your schedule.
+It will be included automatically.

 ### Integration with Jamf Pro